Lirael

 Evokes the mystical, almost creepy nature of Arthurian legends.
 Contemplative rather than emotional in its sadness and exploration of the fact that all our metaphorical Camelots will end one day.

 I bought a new bottle of Relique the week before the death of a family member, anticipating that this is all I’d want to wear.
 An ideal mourning perfume, yes, but also simply for thoughtful days.
-Deeply yearning yet unsentimental, with a close sillage that only declares itself when others are welcomed close.
+Deeply yearning yet unsentimental, with a close sillage that only declares itself when others are welcomed in.

 All its notes are altered by their atmospheric surroundings.
 The lilies, wild herbs, and moss are covered in rain.
 The incense has trouble staying lit amongst the damp air around it.
 The waxed pews are worn and blotted with linseed oil spilled long ago.
 Holy water mixed with fallen leaves and debris.
 The linens of a lonely nun revisiting a once glorious, now crumbling chapel.